Oregon's Medicaid Demonstration

 In December 2012, Oregon reached another important milestone in its move to reform the health system for Medicaid.
 The state reached agreement on the Special Terms and Conditions of the July 1115 Medicaid Demonstration, including an unprecedented Accountability Plan and Expenditure Trend Review (beginning on page 161 if the browser does not automatically open to the correct page).

 The plan lays out the methods, measurements, and accountability for Oregon's Health System Transformation, including:

 - How Oregon will be held accountable for reducing the state's Medicaid expenditure growth trend while improving quality and access;

 - Details on the health quality improvement metrics to be used to measure progress.
 These metrics include a set established by a stakeholder-led Metrics and Scoring Committee that will provide financial incentives for CCOs that show performance improvement.

 - How the 2 percentage point reduction in per capita medical expenditure trend will be lowered; and,

 - Quality assessments - and the penalties that would occur if health quality were to diminish among the OHP population.

 Here is a summary of the main points of the Accountability Plan.
-You can also watch a recording of an introductory presentation given by OHA Chief of Policy, Tina Edlund.
+You can also watch a recording of an introductory presentation or download a PDF of the presentation.